mahjadan/devtoolscenter/src/blog/jwt-claims-cheat-sheet.md

 - View custom claims
 - Debug validation failures

+**Validation failing?** If your token claims look correct but validation still fails, see our [complete guide on fixing invalid JWT errors](/blog/invalid-jwt-errors-fixes/) for systematic troubleshooting of signature, algorithm, and claim validation issues.

 ### Common Issues and Solutions

 **Issue: "Token expired" but exp looks fine**